rudhib2/Matchmaking-Algorithm/README.md

       **Kosaraju.h + Kosaraju.cpp** - Kosaraju.cpp contains the Kosaraju's algorithm which is implemented by performing a DFS on an adjacency list and reverse adjacency list that's created by traversing through the dataset and also contains helper functions requred to perform the algorithm.
 Kosaraju.h is a header file to Kosaraju.cpp.

-**Test Folder Files : **
+**Test Folder Files :**
- contains multiple files used to run and test all aspects of the project :
+ contains multiple files used to run and test all aspects of the project.
+The tests are in the file 'alltests.cpp'
 - Data parsing and cleaning
 - Kosaraju's Algorithm
 - BFS Algorithm